How to Use¶

 cp <FILE> $SCRATCH

 The scratch is a temporary storage area for the output and processing files of the cluster.
-To maintain the environment organized and ensure space available for all, a automatic cleaning script is in force, which is performed once a week.
-This process removes files that have not been accessed within the definite retention period - Currently, 45 days.
+To maintain the environment organized and ensure space available for all, an automatic cleaning script is in effect, which runs once a week.
+This process removes files that have not been accessed within the defined retention period - Currently, 45 days.

 Essential configuration files (eg: .Bashrc,.Bash_Profile, .ssh, etc.) are automatically preserved and do not enter the exclusion process.